Black people: Southern Africa

 Sandra Laing is a South African woman who was classified as Coloured by authorities during the apartheid era, due to her skin colour and hair texture, although her parents could prove at least three generations of European ancestors.
 At age 10, she was expelled from her all-white school.
 The officials' decisions based on her anomalous appearance disrupted her family and adult life.
 She was the subject of the 2008 biographical dramatic film Skin, which won numerous awards.
 During the apartheid era, those classed as "Coloured" were oppressed and discriminated against.
 But, they had limited rights and overall had slightly better socioeconomic conditions than those classed as "Black".
 The government required that Blacks and Coloureds live in areas separate from Whites, creating large townships located away from the cities as areas for Blacks.

 In the post-apartheid era, the Constitution of South Africa has declared the country to be a "Non-racial democracy".
 In an effort to redress past injustices, the ANC government has introduced laws in support of affirmative action policies for Blacks; under these they define "Black" people to include "Africans", "Coloureds" and "Asians".
 Some affirmative action policies favor "Africans" over "Coloureds" in terms of qualifying for certain benefits.
 Some South Africans categorized as "African Black" say that "Coloureds" did not suffer as much as they did during apartheid.
 "Coloured" South Africans are known to discuss their dilemma by saying, "we were not white enough under apartheid, and we are not black enough under the ANC (African National Congress)".

 In 2008, the High Court in South Africa ruled that Chinese South Africans who were residents during the apartheid era (and their descendants) are to be reclassified as "Black people", solely for the purposes of accessing affirmative action benefits, because they were also "disadvantaged" by racial discrimination.
 Chinese people who arrived in the country after the end of apartheid do not qualify for such benefits.

 Other than by appearance, "Coloureds" can usually be distinguished from "Blacks" by language.
 Most speak Afrikaans or English as a first language, as opposed to Bantu languages such as Zulu or Xhosa.
 They also tend to have more European-sounding names than Bantu names.

 Asia

 Afro-Asians

-"Afro-Asians" or "African-Asians" are persons of mixed sub-Saharan African and Asian ancestry.
+"Afro-Asians" or "African-Asians" are persons of mixed African and Asian ancestry.
 In the United States, they are also called "black Asians" or "Blasians".
 Historically, Afro-Asian populations have been marginalized as a result of human migration and social conflict.